AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **root_volume_type**

-  The type of the hard disk for the controller instance, Default value is "standard".
+  The type of the hard disk for the controller instance, Default value is "gp2".

 - **incoming_ssl_cidr**